A Book-Length Chronicle of the Island’s Renewal: 9/24 ᴡᴇᴅ. “Beyond Aged” Book Launch

 From a Collection of Works to a “Practical Guide”

 Initially, the book was planned from X-Basic’s perspective, aiming to address common misconceptions about old houses, respond to current trends, and include stories from experts and scholars.
-However, as we visited renewal projects across the island and thanks to a reminder from our original publisher, Chia-ya Huang, we realized that a true “guide” could only emerge from the sites themselves, allowing the story of regeneration from every corner of the island to unfold organically.
+However, as we visited renewal projects across the island and thanks to a reminder from our original publisher, Ke Ya-chien, we realized that a true “guide” could only emerge from the sites themselves, allowing the story of regeneration from every corner of the island to unfold organically.

 The original grand narrative gave way to a pragmatic, grounded approach.
 We focused on over 32 diverse renewal projects across the island – varying in era, type, and scale, including some of our own.
 We re-examined the decision-making, resource integration, and the human element – the rights and considerations – hidden within the complex process of revitalization.
 Through dozens of hours of interviews, we uncovered the initial struggles and pivotal decisions of the homeowners.
 This process restored an authentic, detailed context that historical records, academic papers, and maps alone could not provide.